Cramps in general are not well understood.

 If you’re getting stomach cramps and issues in particular, it’s likely caused by having too much fat in one meal (or overall on a regular basis).
 This often happens when new vegans start eating a ton of nuts, which are very high in fat and calories.

-In conclusion, no, you’re not more likely to get cramps on a vegan diet.
+In conclusion, no, you’re not more likely to get cramps (leg or otherwise) on a vegan diet.

 In fact, you’re probably less likely since vegan whole foods are loaded with minerals, but that has not been studied or proven yet (just my speculation).